Technical information on British pylons

 Phase plates

 Phase plates are sets of red, yellow and blue markers that indicate the order of the phases on the tower.
-These are rarely observed now.
+Towers were designed to carry the phase plates either on a corner leg or on horizontal bars.
+Phase plates are rare now.

 Line components